Why And How Landlords Should Find Tenants Without A Letting Agent

 Regarding the other legalities, here’s a list of Landlord Obligations / Regulations.

-- A Guide to finding tenants – a long list of ways to find tenants quickly and cheaply, including how to Market your rental on Rightmove (by far the best way to find tenants, in my opinion.
-It’s also how most agents find the majority of their tenants).
+- Start here: A Guide to finding tenants – it covers the A-Z of finding good quality tenants quickly and cheaply, including how to Market your rental on Rightmove via an Online Letting Agent (which is by far the best way to find tenants, in my opinion).
+In fact, if you’re simply here to find out how to effectively find tenants without an agent, go over to the online letting agent guide.

 I’d just like to clarify that letting agents aren’t perfect for everyone, but at the same time, they might just be perfect for someone.